Building Kansas City

-The Mechanical Contractors Association of Kansas City (MCAKC) can trace its origin to earlier area industry groups.
-The Association has served as an integral part of the foundation that Built Kansas City!
+The Mechanical Contractors Association of Kansas City can trace its origins to earlier area industry groups.
+It continues to serve as an integral part of the foundation that builds Kansas City!

 The Plumbers Local 8 is established as the Association of Journeyman Plumbers, Gas Fitters, Steam Fitters, and Steam Fitter Helpers of the United States of America and Canada.

-The earliest reference to the organization of a Kansas City Industry Contractor Group (Vol. XVI No. 331 The Sanitary News), when R.S.
-Kirtley, Secretary of the Master Plumbers Association of Kansas City provides a list of delegates who will represent Kansas City at the National Convention in Denver.
+The earliest reference to the organization of a Kansas City Industry Contractor Group appears in Vol. XVI No. 331 of The Sanitary News, when R.S.
+Kirtley, Secretary of the Master Plumbers Association of Kansas City provides a list of delegates to represent Kansas City at the National Convention in Denver.

 The Missouri Association of Master Plumbers is organized in Kansas City with L.B.
 Cross as President.